-51.(1) The provisions of this Law are severable, and where any provision of this Law is for any reason held to be invalid by a decision of a court of competent jurisdiction, the invalid portion must be severed from the remainder of this Law and the decision that it is invalid must not affect the validity of the remaining portions of this Law.

-(2) Where a provision in this Law is expressed in the present tense, the provision applies to the circumstances as they arise.

-(3) Words in this Law that are in the singular include the plural, and words in the plural include the singular.

-(4) This Law must be construed as being remedial and must be given such fair, large and liberal construction and interpretation as best ensures the attainment of its objectives.

-(5) Reference in this Law to an enactment is a reference to the enactment as it exists from time to time and includes any regulations made under the enactment.

-(6) Headings form no part of the enactment and must be construed as being inserted for convenience of reference only.
+- (1) The provisions of this Law are severable, and where any provision of this Law is for any reason held to be invalid by a decision of a court of competent jurisdiction, the invalid portion must be severed from the remainder of this Law and the decision that it is invalid must not affect the validity of the remaining portions of this Law. - (2) Where a provision in this Law is expressed in the present tense, the provision applies to the circumstances as they arise. - (3) Words in this Law that are in the singular include the plural, and words in the plural include the singular. - (4) This Law must be construed as being remedial and must be given such fair, large and liberal construction and interpretation as best ensures the attainment of its objectives. - (5) Reference in this Law to an enactment is a reference to the enactment as it exists from time to time and includes any regulations made under the enactment. - (6) Headings form no part of the enactment and must be construed as being inserted for convenience of reference only.

-Repeal
+51. Repeal

-52. The Shxwha:y Village First Nation Property Taxation and Assessment By-law enacted on June 24, 2004, as amended, is hereby repealed in its entirety.
+The Kanaka Bar Indian Band Property Taxation By-law, dated December 5, 1991, is hereby repealed in its entirety.

-Force and Effect
+52. Force and Effect

-53. This Law comes into force and effect on the day after it is approved by the First Nations Tax Commission.
+This Law comes into force and effect on the later of \\\\\\ and the day after it is approved by the First Nations Tax Commission.

-THIS LAW IS HEREBY DULY ENACTED by Council on the day of , 20, at Chilliwack, in the Province of British Columbia.
+THIS LAW IS HEREBY DULY ENACTED by Council of the Kanaka Bar Indian Band on the \\\\\ day of \\\\\\, 2015, at \\\\\\, in the Province of British Columbia.

-A quorum of Council consists of () members of Council.
+A quorum of Council consists of three (3) members of Council.